An Easy Recipe for a Compliant Password

 2. Add a number, and use as your password; e.g., '9hourstree,' 'hours9tree,' or 'treehours9.'

-NOTE that you can't use common words that form a natural compound, such as 'yard' and 'arm.'
+NOTE that you can't use common words that form a natural compound, such as 'base' and 'ball.'

 In addition to being between eight and 32 characters, a valid Amherst password must obey the following rules: